Module Reference¶

 src/facebook_client.py — Facebook Graph API Wrapper¶

-- Initializes the Facebook SDK session with the System User token
+- Initializes Facebook SDK with the provided System User token

 get_active_adsets(ad_account, campaign_id) -> list[AdSet]¶